 The grapes are only partially crushed, with some of the fruit being, whole berry fermented, to reduce oxidation and help maintain more freshness.
 They are also, whole cluster fermenting close to 45% of their production, meaning that 45% of the grapes are vinified with the stems attached,

-However they are Malolactic fermentation takes place in barrel.
-However, a portion of the harvest, about 35% is vinified using micro-vinification techniques, meaning that the wine was vinified in barrel.
+Malolactic fermentation takes place in barrels.
+However, a portion of the harvest, about 35% of the grapes are vinified using micro-vinification techniques, meaning that that portion of the wine was entirely vinified in barrels, giving the wine a rounder texture, with more of an oaky note.
 The wine of Chateau Rouget is then aged in 50% new, French oak barrels for an average of 15 to 18 months before bottling.

 There is a second wine, which has gone through a few name changes over the years.
 Today, the second wine is Le Carillon de Rouget.
 Previously it was called Vieux Chateau des Templiers and before that, it was previously sold as Le Clocher de Rouget.
 Close to 6,500 cases of wine are produced at Chateau Rouget each year.